Last updated April 14, 2023

 The Agreement is effective the earlier of (a) your first access to the Platform or (b) your execution of an Order.
-If you access the Platform on behalf of a company or entity then “you” or “Customer” includes you and that entity, and you represent and warrant that (i) you are an authorized representative of the entity with the authority to bind the entity to this Master Agreement, and (ii) you agree to this Master Agreement on that entity’s behalf
+If you access the Platform on behalf of another person or entity, then the terms “you” or “Customer” includes you and that person or entity, and you represent and warrant that (i) you are an authorized representative of the entity with the authority to bind the entity to this Master Agreement, and (ii) you agree to this Master Agreement on that entity’s behalf.

 1.3.
 Certain Definitions:

-“Customer Data” means any data Customer or any User provides, uploads, or submits through the Platform.
+“Customer Data” means any data Customer or any User provides, uploads, or submits, including, without limitation, consumer data, through the Platform or to the Services.

 “Professional Services” means training, implementation, data conversion, integrations and other consulting services.